My Cookie Journey

 Cutting board with a bowl of key limes, zester, empty bowl, and a juicer.

-Key limes are not very big, but having the right tools will help in getting the job done faster.
+Key limes are not very big, but having the right tools will help to get the job done faster.
 First, you need a zester that has a fine grater.
 I use Microplane Master Series for my lemons, limes, and key limes.

 Mixing the Cookies